Last updated on September 18th, 2023 at 02:44 pm

 Can you just write void on a check to void it?

 Technically, all you need to void a check is to complete the first step above by writing void on the front.
-If you don’t do steps two and three, your voided check will still serve its purpose.
-However, you may run into difficulty in the future if somehow the check is misplaced and someone tries to use it.
+If you don’t do steps two and three, your voided check can still serve its purpose.
+However, you may run into difficulty in the future if you somehow misplace the check and someone tries to use it.

 What if you don’t use checks but need a voided check?